Steps To Selling A House To A Family Member

 To sum up, it's always beneficial to complete both a home inspection and an appraisal.

 The IRS may accuse the parties of trying to avoid the capital gains tax if you don’t follow the law.
 No matter what, you want to follow IRS gifting laws if you sell your home for less than its fair market value.
 Your tax attorney can help you understand the relevant information regarding these gift laws.

 Again, it’s best to hire a tax attorney so both you and your buyer ensure that you follow all tax laws.

 Keep Emotions At Bay

-Selling your house to a family member can become more emotion-driven than selling your home to a stranger.
+Selling your house to a family member can be more emotionally fraught than selling your home to a stranger.
 Determining the sale price, for example, can lead to conflict or misgivings.

 One common mistake sellers make involves treating the sale more casually than they would normally.
 They may ask for too little, then end up strapped for cash later.
 Asking a family member for an amount far below market value may lead to regret in the future.